cnj3/CourseProject/README.md

 ### **Presentation**

-The presentation is an uploaded file in this repo.
+You can view the final presentation using this YouTube link: